 We have a private discussion forum and I host live web video chats monthly.
 Dates and times are arranged by a monthly poll of members.
-These are recorded and available for 30 days.
+These are recorded and available for a week afterwards.
 We try to ensure that what is discussed inside the coffee club stays there.
 It is intended to be a trusted space.
 As the club grows, I will offer more services to meet demand, such as free copies of the perpetual beta series.

 While the main focus is workplace learning, we talk about whatever interests our members — books, democracy, leadership, media, etc.